RyanGaudion/COM528-Assignment1/documentation/designDoc.md

 ## Coding Standard
-Due to the fact there are 4 developers working on one project our code could look very different if we don't implement a standard for things like class naming conventions and variable naming conventions.
+Due to the fact there are 4 developers working on one project our code could look very different if we don't implement a standard for elements of the code such as class naming conventions and variable naming conventions.

-We compared both the Oracle Java Naming Conventions here - https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html as well as teh Google Java Naming Conventions here - https://google.github.io/styleguide/javaguide.html#s5-naming

-and decided that due to simplicity, ease of understanding as well as the readibility it provides, we'll implement the Google Java Naming Conventions.
-A simplified wording of this Naming convention has been shown below which all developers have agreed to follow
+We compared both the [Oracle Java Naming Conventions][1] and the [Google Java Naming Conventions here][2] and decided due to many reasons that we'd implement the Google conventions in our code.
+One of the first reasons was due to the fact that the [Oracle Conventions][1] are now for "Archive Purposes Only" and were last updated in April 1999.
+This is compared to Google's Java Naming Convention which was last updated May 2018 as seen by the `f9347e1` commit in their [styleguide][3] repository.
+The other reasons we decided upon the Google style guide was due to the ease of which each standard could be understood.
+You can see below a simplified wording of this naming convention which the team have agreed to follow.

 | Type        | Rule      | Examples    |
 | ----------- | ----------- | ----------- |